mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/comm_intro.md

 * **Context** : A context can be seen as a tag that provides a safe-space for communication.
 This "tag" labels the communication and links it to its context, providing additional semantics.
 * **Intra-communicator** : An intra-communicator is the reunion of a group and a context.
 Until now, we have been using `MPI_COMM_WORLD` as a communicator. `MPI_COMM_WORLD` is an intra-communicator.

+Now you understand that a communicator limits its communications to a specific group of processes but not only : if you have two communicators on the same group, their context will be different and the messages that will be sent will be virtually separated from each other.

-Now you understand that a communicator limits its communications to a specific group of processes.
-But we can also define the notion of **inter-communicators** that allow to pass message between two non-overlapping groups.
+Aside from intra-communicators we can also define the notion of **inter-communicators** that allow to pass message between two non-overlapping groups.
 An inter-communicator is the reunion of TWO groups and a context.

 Finally, there is one last concept that we need to define : a **topology** is a way to provide a mapping between a specified disposition of processes and their actual ranks.
 The most classical example is the cartesian topology where instead of addressing a process by its rank, we will address it by a coordinate in a grid.
 We will see more about topology in a short while !